Bus rapid transit: Failures and reversals

-A criticism of BRT systems was that they might not accomplish their promise of an efficient, rapid flow of passengers along their dedicated bus lanes.
-The unpopularity of Delhi's BRT(2016) and the riots and spontaneous user demonstrations in Bogotá(2016) raised doubts about the ability of BRTs to tackle issues such as traffic jams.
-Overcrowded stations and BRT vehicles might fail to keep pace with increased ridership.
-The speed of increased BRT ridership confirms the research to (the myth of) a general preference for rail over bus, see the end of chapter "Comparison with light rail".
-Bogota however has regained pace according to the Sustainable Transport Award 2022.
+The temporary unpopularity of Delhi's BRT (2016) and the riots and spontaneous user demonstrations in Bogotá (2016) raised doubts about the ability of BRTs to keep pace with increased ridership.
+On the other hand the speed of increased BRT ridership confirmed the research finding no general preference for rail over bus, see the end of chapter "Comparison with light rail".
+Bogota has regained trust and safety according to the Sustainable Transport Award 2022.

-The lack of permanence of BRT has also been criticized, with some arguing that BRT systems can be used as an excuse to build roads that others later try to convert for use by non-BRT vehicles.
-Examples of this can be found in Delhi, where a BRT system was scrapped, and in Aspen, Colorado, where drivers are lobbying the government to allow mixed-use traffic in former BRT lanes as of 2017, although in other US cities, such as Albuquerque, New Mexico, the opposite is true.
+A lack of permanence of BRT has been criticized, with some arguing that BRT systems can be used as an excuse to build roads that others later try to convert for use by non-BRT vehicles.
+Examples of this can be found in Delhi, where a BRT system was scrapped, and in Aspen, Colorado, where drivers are lobbying the government to allow mixed-use traffic in former BRT lanes as of 2017, although in other US cities, such as Albuquerque, New Mexico, just the opposite is true.
+Such excuse might be a side effect of the advantages connected with the flexibility of BRT.

-Possible lack of permanence is as well part of a reason for use BRT (chapter above): The system is more flexible.

-Experts also attribute a failure of BRT to land use structure.
-Some Cities that are sprawled and have no mixed use have poor ridership to make BRT economically viable.
+Experts have considered a failure of BRT to land use structure.
+Some cities that are sprawled and have no mixed use have insufficient ridership to make BRT economically viable.
 In Africa, the African Urban Institute criticized the viability of ongoing BRTs across the continent.

 Impact

-A 2018 study found that the introduction of a BRT network in Mexico City reduced air pollution (emissions of CO, NOX, and PM10).
+A 2018 study found that the introduction of a BRT network in Mexico City reduced air pollution, as measured by emissions of CO, NOX, and PM10.